cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ```

 !!!
 Warning
-    Please use the `postInitSQL` and `postInitTemplateSQL` options with extreme care,
+    Please use the `postInitSQL`, `postInitApplicationSQL` and `postInitTemplateSQL` options with extreme care,
     as queries are run as a superuser and can disrupt the entire cluster.
     An error in any of those queries interrupts the bootstrap phase, leaving the cluster incomplete.